-Be sure to try the local delicacy of okonomiyaki (or as it translates directly from Japanese, “what you like”).
-Choose the ingredients you want to include, then cook up the cabbage pancake yourself, at a hot plate at your table.
+Be sure to try the local delicacy of okonomiyaki (or, as it translates directly from Japanese, “what you like”).
+Choose the ingredients you want to include, then cook up the cabbage pancake yourself, on a hot plate at your table.

 *Please note that transport between sights, lunch and entrance fees are not included in the private tour.

 Later in the afternoon, you’ll take a 45-minute ferry from Hiroshima Peace Park to Miyajima Island (tickets are included in your Rural Japan Tour).
 This World Heritage Route includes the UNESCO sites of the A-Bomb Dome, as well as the iconic red torii (gate) of the “floating” Itsukushima Shrine.

 You’ll spend two nights at the Iwaso Ryokan (breakfast and dinner included), a traditional guesthouse that first opened its doors in 1893.
 Previous guests include famous authors, artists and the Japanese royal family.
 The maple trees in the grounds offer stunning fall colours in the autumn.